Frederik Meijer Gardens & Sculpture Park

 Be sure to keep your camera handy, because the wall of mums is another perfect backdrop for gorgeous fall photos.

 Dress your child as a sculpture, mammal, fish, insect, bird, tree, flower or in any other way that highlights something about the Children’s Garden.

 Celebrate Halloween with your wee-ones as you listen to Halloween-themed stories and go on a Halloween-themed hunt.
 No tricks, no treats, just fun!

 Fee: Included with admission

-In addition to the regular Tuesday late hours, they will be open until 9 pm on December 20-23 and 27-30.
+In addition to the regular Tuesday late hours, they will be open until 9 pm.

-Meijer Gardens will be closed for the day on November 25, December 25 & January 1.
+Meijer Gardens is closed for the day on Thanksgiving, December 25, and January 1.